-- Translate the intensive curriculum of value chain operations, accounting, strategy/ organizational design, finance, marketing, governance and other related fields delivered during the Stanford Transformation Program (“STP”) into practical insight for leaders and management teams of small to mid-sized companies in East, Central, Southern and West Africa.
-Support (and advise) 10-12 CEOs and their management teams each year to maximize the Impact of the “STP” on their firms - in support of Seed’s mission.
+- Translate the intensive curriculum of value chain operations, accounting, strategy/ organizational design, finance, marketing, governance, and other related fields delivered during the Stanford Transformation program (STP) into practical insight for leaders and management teams of small to mid-sized companies in South Asia.

-- Lead Stanford designed innovative workshops and integrated curriculum related to growth and scale on site with Seed participant leaders and their team members.
+- Lead Stanford designed innovative workshops and integrated curriculum related to growth and scale on-site and virtually with STP participant leaders and their team members

-- Organize and facilitate frequent Seed leader network meetings (“Leadership Labs”), comprising approximately six business leaders.
+- Organize and facilitate frequent Seed leader network meetings, approximately seven business leaders.

-- Collaborate with Stanford Seed to maximize the impact of the curriculum design and delivery over time and help assess program efficacy.
-Contribute to curriculum refinements, and work with fellow Business Transformation Advisor to support the development of the role, individuals and teams.
+- Collaborate with Stanford Seed to maximize the impact of meetings over time and help assess program efficacy.

 - Monitor productivity and progress of STP participants and evaluate performance.